ATPs/DecoyPYratPlus/README.md

   --cleavage_sites CSITES, -c CSITES
                         A list of amino acids at which to cleave during digestion.
 Default = KR --anti_cleavage_sites NOC, -a NOC
                         A list of amino acids at which not to cleave if following cleavage site ie. Proline.
-Default = none --cleavage_position {c,n}, -p {c,n}
+Default = "P" --cleavage_position {c,n}, -p {c,n}
                         Set cleavage to be c or n terminal of specified cleavage sites.
 Default = c --min_peptide_length MINLEN, -l MINLEN